-Earlier stage-works authored included Lazy Eye at Warren Robertson’s Studio Theatre, as well as writing, directing, and producing two Off-Off Broadway runs of the Captive Audiences revues.
+Earlier stage-works included Lazy Eye at Warren Robertson’s Studio Theatre, as well as writing, directing, and producing two unexpected break-even Off-Off Broadway runs of the Captive Audiences revues.
 He also appeared regionally as an actor in The Devil’s Disciple (Reverend Anthony Anderson), Sexual Perversity in Chicago (Bernie), and The Dumbwaiter (Ben).
 In the early 1980s, T.J. studied with Alan Brody, Terry Schreiber, and Jill Andre.
-He resides in Princeton with his wife, Knowledge Workings co-founder, Marjorie Phillips Elliott.

 Marjorie Phillips Elliott